Drenther Crusade: Crusade

 Willibrand was able to drive Rudolph and his brothers from Coevorden, but in 1229 their rights were restored and Rudolph went to war again.
 Willibrand's strength turned out to be superior, and the parties agreed upon a ceasefire.
 Rudolph of Coevorden was invited to come to Hardenberg for negotiations, but upon his arrival he was arrested and executed on 25 July 1230.
 His execution did not stop the war, but its intensity decreased thereafter.

 When Rudolph's brothers continued the rebellion, Willibrand called on the Frisians and the townspeople of Groningen to support him in suppressing the rebellious Drenthers.
 Besides the Frisians, Willibrand also received support from the nobility of Twente and Salland.
 The anonymous chronicler of A Certain Narrative emphasized that the Frisians aided Willibrand of their own free will.
 So many volunteers showed up that the recruited army had to be split up into two parts.

 The rural population of the Groningen province, however, decided to support the Drenthers.
 In 1230, the bishop's army was defeated near Bakkeveen, but was able to destroy a keep of the Drenthers at Mitspete.
 A settlement between the two parties was arranged in 1231, which meant that reparations had to be paid by Drenthe while Frederik of Coevorden was granted the Coevorden fief.

-The peace was short-lived, though, because in the same year, the Drenthers and their allies besieged the espicopal forces at the restored Mitspete keep.
+The peace was short-lived, though, because in the same year, the Drenthers and their allies besieged the episcopal forces at the restored Mitspete keep.
 This action resulted in great losses for the Drenthean army.
 However, an army from Groningen province was able to capture the Mitspete stronghold and the town of Zuidlaren.
 A Frisian warband was defeated at Bakkeveen.
 The Drenthean captain Hendrik van Borculo, who had recruited fresh troops in Westphalia, was able to repel another Frisian party that attacked the Drenthers at the Mitspete keep.

 Willibrand's crusade ended inconclusively in September 1232.